adfresca/sdk-ios/README.md

 }
 ```

-itemRewarded event is called when each type of campaign's reward condition is completed.
+itemRewarded event is called when there is a reward available for a user.

 - Reward Campaign: The event is called when your user sees the campaign contents.
-- Incentivized CPI Campaign: The event is called when SDK checks Advertising App's install.
+- Incentivized CPI Campaign: The event is called when SDK confirms Advertising App's install.
-- Incentivized CPA Campaign: The event is called after SDK checks Advertising App's install and the user called the targeted marketing event in Advertising App.
+- Incentivized CPA Campaign: The event is called after SDK confirms Advertising App's install and the user called the targeted marketing event in Advertising App.

-If your users have any network connectivity issues, our SDK stores the reward data in the app's local storage, and then re-checks during the next app session.
-So, we guarantee users will always get a reward with our SDK.
+If a user has any network connectivity issues, our SDK stores the reward data in the app's local storage, and then re-checks during the next app session.
+So, we guarantee the user will always get a reward with our SDK.

 #### implementing sendItemToUser()

-You should give a reward item to your user using your own client code or back-end server api.
-Your client may send an api request with an unique vale of item, quantity and security token values to your server.
-Then the server application will add a reward item to the user's item inventory.
+You need to give a reward item to the user using your own client code or back-end server API.
+Your client may send an API request with an unique value of the item, quantity and security token value to your server.
+Then the server application will add the reward item to the user's item inventory.

-#### Hack Proof
+#### Hack Proof Code

-Our SDK never calls itemRewarded event more than once per campaign.
-We always check it with device identifiers to avoid abuse.
-However, it is still possible for hackers to hijack your api request between your client and back-end server.
-To prevent this issue, we provide a security token value.
-A security token is an unique value per your campaign.
-You can generate the token while you're creating a reward campaign.
-You can hack proof by using the security token as noted below:
+Our SDK never calls itemRewarded event more than once per campaign by checking it with device identifiers to avoid abuse.
+However it is still possible for hackers to hijack your API request between your client and your back-end server.

+If you want more security, you can use a security token, which is a unique value generated per reward campaign.
+We generate a new token for you when you create a reward campaign but you can use your own.
+Here are steps to implement hack proof codes:

 1. You will store a security token to your own database before starting a reward campaign.
-You should reject any reward requests with an invalid token value.
+You should reject any reward requests with an invalid token.
-2. If some users are trying to request with the same token value more than once, you should reject those requests.
+2. If some users request rewards with the same token more than once, you should reject those requests.
-3. If you think your security token is exposed to hackers, you can always change the value in our dashboard.
+3. If you think your security token is exposed to hackers, you can always change its value in our dashboard.

 ### Sales Promotion

-By using sales promotion campaigns, you can promote your in-app item to your users.
-When users tap on an action button of an image message, a purchase UI will appear to proceed with the user's purchase.
-Our SDK will automatically detect if users made a purchase or not, and then will update the campaign performance to our dashboard in real time.
+You can promote in-game items to specific user segements.
+When a user taps on an action button of an in-app message, a purchase UI will appear.
+Our SDK will automatically detect if the user made a purchase or not, and then will update the campaign performance in our dashboard in real time.
+Please note that [In-App Purchase Tracking](#in-app-purchase-tracking) feature is a prerequisite to this promotion feature.

-To apply our promotion features, you should implement AFPromotionDelegate. onPromotion event is automatically called when users tap on an action button of an image message in a sales promotion campaign.
+Start implementing AFPromotionDelegate. onPromotion event is automatically called when a user taps on an action button of an image message in a sales promotion campaign.
 You just need to show the purchase UI of the promotion item using 'promotionPurchase' object.

 For Hard Currency Items, you should use StoreKit library codes to show purchase UI.
 You can get the product identifier value of SKProduct from ItemId property of promotionPurchase object.